Costa Mesa Car Accident Lawyers

 Additionally, in cases where the defendant's conduct was particularly egregious, a judge or jury may award punitive damages that seek to punish the victim for these actions, as well as deter future bad conduct.

-Settling an Orange County Car Accident Case
+Settling an Costa Mesa Car Accident Case

 It is fairly straightforward to settle a minor car accident case if you are not at fault for the accident: